madeofpendletonwool/PinePods/README.md

 #### Timezone Configuration

-PinePods now supports displaying timestamps in your local timezone instead of UTC.
+PinePods supports displaying timestamps in your local timezone instead of UTC.
 This helps improve readability and prevents confusion when viewing timestamps such as "last sync" times in the gpodder API.
+Note that this configuration is specifically for logs.
+Each user sets their own timezone settings on first login.
+That is seperate from this server timezone config

 ##### Setting the Timezone